cunningham-lab/dsn/docs/index.md

 from dsn.util.dsn_util import setup_IO
 ```

 We choose our deep generative model by specifying 10 layers planar flows preceded by a layer of elementwise multiplication.
-This density network architecture is initialized using random seed 0.
-It is then optimized to produce samples from an isotropic gaussian with variance 1.0.
-This is done so that we start from a relatively entropic initialization.
 ```python
 # normalizing flow layer architecture
 flow_type = 'PlanarFlowLayer'